saifaustcse/SDLC-Methodologies/README.md

     <img src="images/rad.png" alt="RAD Model" width="800" height="400">
 </p>

-Although RAD has changed over the years, following four basic phases provide some continuity over the years.
+Although RAD has evolved over the years, the following four basic phases provide some continuity:

-1. **Requirement Analysis:** There are various approaches used in requirement planning like brainstorming, task analysis, form analysis, user scenario, etc. This phase consists of planning or designing of each module which contains data, methods and other resources.
+1. **Requirement Analysis:** There are various approaches used in requirement planning like brainstorming, task analysis, form analysis, user scenario, etc. This phase consists of planning and designing each module, which contains data, methods and other resources.

 2. **Customer Evaluation:** In this phase, developers evaluate customer satisfaction by delivering the prototype and taking their reviews.
 If the customer is satisfied then the developer starts implementation.